hamet/MacRAR/README.md

 ```

 Note that only the `.app` bundle gets Finder integration — a bare binary launched by double-click opens Terminal, which is how macOS treats plain executables.

 ## Notes & limitations

+- AES-encrypted ZIPs list fine but won't extract — the system `unzip` only handles classic ZipCrypto.
+Repack as encrypted 7z instead, it's stronger anyway.
+- For 7z, per-file packed sizes are often empty: 7z groups files into solid blocks and only reports the block size.
+The Info dialog uses the on-disk archive size for the ratio instead.
+- Adding to a solid RAR archive, and any add/delete on tar.gz/tar.bz2, involves repacking and is proportionally slow on large archives — that's the nature of the formats, not a bug.
+- The app is signed ad-hoc.
+Gatekeeper may complain the first time you open a *downloaded* archive by double-click; either use ⌘O once, or leave the "Remove quarantine attribute" preference on and it won't recur for that file.

+## License

+MIT

+## Notes & limitations